Best Way to Train Your Dog

-A harness that has a back clip, such as the Freedom No-Pull, or Ruffwear Front Range Harness, are my two favorite harnesses, because they have an attachment in the front for polite walking, and one in the back for this type of adventures, biking, or jogging.
+A harness that has a back clip, such as the Freedom No-Pull is my favorite harnesses because it has an attachment in the front for polite walking, and one in the back for this type of adventures, biking, or jogging.
 When you are done, ask him for attention, tell him “all done,” and proceed to your regular polite walking routine.

 Digging-Oh, I know.
 But truly, dogs really do love to dig things up.
 Some of my favorite things to do to allow dogs to engage in this natural, and fun behavior is to install a dog sand pit!
 Tuck a few of your dog’s favorite food-filled toys part way in and part way out of the sand and encourage him to dig them up.
 What fun!
 What could be more fun than that?
 Well, Dexter loves to dig out the voles.
 Oh, ya.
 We have a real good time doing that.
 He’s been a master at finding their mounds, and tunnels.
 Together (I like to encourage him), we have a blast.
 And no worries, the ground is so loose, it’s easy to cover back up when we’re done.
 Click here for tips on discouraging digging in inappropriate places.